 And how should I begin?

-He is terrified to speak to the women he sees because he feels he will not be able to articulate his feelings well enough, he does not think that they will be interested in him, and his crippling shyness and insecurity, therefore, keeps him back.
+He is terrified to speak to the women he sees because he feels he will not articulate his feelings well enough.
+He does not think that they will be interested in him.
+His crippling shyness and insecurity, therefore, keep him back.

 Shall I say, I have gone at dusk through narrow streets

 Of lonely men in shirt-sleeves, leaning out of windows? …